aleshaleksey/fansys23/abilities.md

 **Description**: Remove penalties with ranged weapons when dealing with cover and concealment.

-**Original state**: Light cove gives a -2 penalty to attacks against a target.
+**Original state**: Light cover gives a -2 penalty to attacks against a target.
 Heavy cover gives a -5 penalty to attacks against a target.
 Full cover prevents targeted attacks, but this does not help here.

 **Prerequisites and benefits**: